ccondry/cwcc-toolbox-ui/README.md

 # dCloud CWCC Toolbox UI
-This is the website UI code for the dCloud CWCC Toolbox.
+This is the website UI code for the dCloud Cisco Webex Contact Center Toolbox.

 ## Installation
 ```sh